 Aldeburgh (pronounced ALL-bur-uh ) is a cute little town on the Suffolk coast with a lot of character and culture.
 You may have heard of the Aldeburgh Music Festival, but that is actually held in the nearby village of Snape.
 There is also the Aldeburgh Carnival, which is held every August going back 170 years!
-Aldeburgh used to be fairly big port with a shipbuilding industry – a couple of the most significant vessels in English history were built there.
-Today a lot of the old town has been lost to coastal erosion and Aldeburgh has become a picturesque fishing village and a seaside resort.
+Even without a festival, there are lots of things to do in Aldeburgh.
+In this post, I will give you some ideas on how to spend your time in this English seaside town.

-- Fish & Chips – Yes, you can get fish & chips all over Britain, but Aldeburgh Fish & Chips has a reputation for some of the best in the country.
+Fish and Chips is one of the reasons that people visit Aldeburgh.
+Yes, you can get fish & chips all over Britain, but Aldeburgh Fish & Chips has a reputation for some of the best in the country.
 Luckily, they have three locations – two takeaway shops at either end of the town (Aldeburgh Fish & Chips and The Golden Galleon) and a sit down restaurant upstairs (The Upper Deck).
+They are the most popular Aldeburgh restaurants.
 The restaurant is too small to accommodate strollers, so it does not cater for children under three.

 Got to one of the famous Fish & Chips shops before noon to be first in line!

 If English Fish & Chips is not your cup of tea, there are several other options for places to eat in Aldeburgh.
 The Lighthouse restaurant is popular and focuses on food with ingredients that are as local as possible.
 You may also like to try Sea Spice which is an upscale Indian restaurant that combines classic Indian flavors with local produce.